Kmer-File-Format/kff-reference/README.md

 Some values as k are not defined in the header but in the global number declaration sections.
 In that way, if multiple k values are used, the file can redefine it on the fly.

-Ordered values in the header:
+List of the values needed in the header:
 * version: the file format version x.y where x is the first byte y the second (2 Bytes)
 * encoding: ACGT encoding (2 bits/nucl - 1 Byte).
 For example the Byte 00101101 means that in the 2 bits encoding A=0, T=1, C=2, G=3.